iscc/iscc-specs/docs/specification.md

 | **Data-ID**              | 0010     | 0000 - Reserved                 | 0x20 | CD   |
 | **Instance-ID**          | 0011     | 0000 - Reserved                 | 0x30 | CR   |

 The body section of each component is specific to the component and always 8-bytes and can thus be fit into a 64-bit integer for efficient data processing.
-The following sections give an overview of how the differen components work and how they are generated.
+The following sections give an overview of how the different components work and how they are generated.

 ### Meta-ID Component